oriolnunez/rubot_mecanum_ws/Documentation/2_rubot_rbpi_control.md

 - raspicam activated

 When powering the raspberrypi3, generates a hotspot you have to connect to:
-- SSID name: rUBot_10
+- SSID name: rUBot_01
-- password "rUBot"
+- password "rUBot_Mec"

 Once you are connected to this network you will be able to connect your computer to the raspberrypi4 using NoMachine viewer:
 - In PC open NoMachine viewer
-- Select the raspberrypi IP address: 192.168.4.1
+- Select the raspberrypi IP address: 10.42.0.1
 - you have to specify:
     - user: ubuntu
     - password: ubuntu1234